pingidentity/terraform-provider-pingone/docs/data-sources/population.md

 page_title: "pingone_population Data Source - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Datasource to retrieve a PingOne population.
+  Datasource to retrieve a PingOne population in a PingOne environment, by ID or by name.
 ---

 # pingone_population (Data Source)

-Datasource to retrieve a PingOne population.
+Datasource to retrieve a PingOne population in a PingOne environment, by ID or by name.

 ## Example Usage